jspuij/Cortex.Net/docs/pages/collections.md

-Note that any collection property on an observable object that implements one of the interfaces of [ObservableCollection&lt;T&gt;](xref:Cortex.Net.Types.ObservableCollection`1) will be automatically weaved to be implemted by `ObservableCollection`.
-No need to allocate the property, this will be done automatically from the constructor.
+Note that any collection property on an observable object that implements one of the interfaces of [ObservableCollection&lt;T&gt;](xref:Cortex.Net.Types.ObservableCollection`1) will be automatically weaved to be implemented by `ObservableCollection`.
+No need to allocate the property, this will be done automatically in the constructor by the weaver.

 ## Sets and Dictionaries.